sagaholdennoren/amazon-polly-metahumans-steve/README.md

 ## NOTES:<br>
 -- You have to install Visual Studio 2019<br>
 -- You have to have an active AWS account<br>
+-- If using google speach to text then an active google api account<br>
 -- Install cmake 3.18.0.rc1 then run the command line to build the aws sdk.<br>
 -- Right click Unreal project and select "Build VS project files"<br>
 -- Change your "Config/DefaultEditorSettings.ini" to use Visual Studio 2019<br>